 Since we visited in 2017 there are even more options when it comes to accommodation in Chiang Rai!
-There is something to suit all budget types.
+This means there's something to suit all budget types.

-Below are another few Chiang Rai hotels to choose from:
+Below are a few Chiang Rai hotels to choose from:

-The cost to enter the White Temple is 50 baht (as of 2020), which is around $1.50, so absolutely nothing.
+The cost to enter the White Temple is 50 baht (as of 2022), which is around $1.50, so absolutely nothing.
 The opening hours run from 8am to 6pm and it’s open 7 days a week.
-I suggest you head early if you want to beat the crowds (and the heat!)
+I suggest you head there early if you want to beat the crowds though (and the heat!)

 At the time, I actually forgot one, but they let me use my backpack to cover my shoulders, which honestly, was just awkward in the heat!

-Ah, this wins the award for most beautiful temple (in my humble opinion).
-Back in 2017, it wasn’t that well known, it didn't have many tourists….oh how times have changed!
-This is one of the most photographed spots in Thailand and one of the most popular temples in Chiang Rai to visit.
-When we visited it was deserted!
+Ah, this wins the award for the most beautiful temple (in my humble opinion).
+Back in 2017, The Blue Temple wasn’t that well known and it didn't have many tourists….oh how times have changed!

 Not only that, if you truly look at the attention to detail that’s gone into the work and art both inside and outside of the temple, you’ll be seriously impressed.

 Apart from viewing the temple itself, there isn’t much else to do here- but that’s okay!
-You will need around 15 minutes to take it all in and get the perfect photos.
-There is also no entrance fee and it’s open daily from 7am to 8pm.
-The temple is located at 306 Moo 2, Rim Kok, Muang, Chiang Rai.
-It is easy to find alongside Mae Kok River in Chiang Rai province.
+For that reason, you'll only need around 15 minutes to take it all in and get the perfect photos.

 It’s very easy to reach these waterfalls via moped, and you may as well visit on the same day you’ve gone to the White Temple as they’re in the same direction.
 The drive is also very scenic.